ongov/Digital-Service-Standard/README.md

 ## 12. Measure performance

-Continuously capture and monitor performance data to inform ongoing service improvements.
+Understand the metrics you will need to capture.
+Monitor performance data continuously to inform ongoing service or product improvements.

 ### Why it matters

-Measuring performance means continuously improving a service by:
+Measuring performance helps a team continuously improve a service by:

 * learning its strengths and weaknesses
 * using data to support changes